Leopold-007/Moving_motion-detector/README.md

 }
 ```

+I have confirmed that this cheap thermistor with the quation above achieves good accuracy of temeperature measurement.

 ## MOSFET relay

 I use MOSFET as a relay for turning LED on and off, mimicking a ceiling light.